-The board of corporate auditors consists of five members (including three external corporate auditors as of March 24, 2020).
-Each corporate auditor actively attends board of director meetings and other in-house meetings to accurately audit the execution of duties by the group's directors.
+The board of corporate auditors consists of five members (including three external corporate auditors as of December 31, 2022).

 Internal Control

 We formulated the Basic Policy on the Internal Control System to improve management transparency and efficiency in order to achieve sustainable growth.
 We then built our internal control system in line with this policy, and we are ensuring propriety in operations.